Risdon Zinc Works: Groundwater Interception System

 Developed in collaboration with GHD Group, a Groundwater Interception System (GIS) was constructed in 2010.

 The GIS is made up of 13 horizontal cased and open hole bores measuring 150 mm in diameter with lengths varying from 160–220 m each.
 The total length of the free draining bores is little under 2000 m.
 The neighbouring wastewater treatment facility receives the system's discharge.
 The system was designed to be low maintenance, containing no pumps or electrical power.

 The GIS extracts approximately 115 tonnes of zinc, 3 tonnes of cadmium, 7 tonnes of aluminium, and 332 tonnes of sulphate from groundwater annually.

 Upgrades

 In order to treat a larger spectrum of metals, Nyrstar invested $52 million to modernise the facility in 2015.
 With the Tasmanian Government serving as guarantee, the Australian Government's Export Finance and Insurance Corporation authorised a $29 million loan to be used for the refurbishment.

 In 2022, the Albanese Government contributed $50 million of an estimated $400 million modernisation of the smelter.
 Nyrstar expect the facility upgrades will streamline the production of up to 300000 tonnes of cathode zinc per annum.

+The Pirie and Hobart smelters received a $135 million dollar government assistance package from August 2025 to April 2026.